AbdullahO/mSSA/README.md

 2- Missing/corrupted by noise (i.e. imputation)

-This is the official implementation of our  [paper](https://arxiv.org/abs/2006.13448). refer to the paper for  more information about the theory and the algorithm of mSSA.
+This repository is the implementation of our [paper](https://arxiv.org/abs/2006.13448).
+Refer to the paper for  more information about the theory and the algorithm of mSSA.